wordswords/dotfiles/README.md

 # My .dotfiles

-My setup with custom settings for bash, zsh osx and vim, with some extra ~/bin helper scripts for good measure.
-Tested on OSX, Ubuntu, Linux Mint and Raspbian Linux, although it has NOT been tested for several years on OSX so may well need some updates.
+My setup with custom settings for bash, zsh and vim, with some extra ~/bin helper scripts for good measure.
+Tested on Ubuntu, Linux Mint and Raspbian Linux.

 ## VIM: